ORNL-MDF/Raptor/README.md

 ### 2. Python Library (API)

-The API allows for programmatic parameter studies, custom workflows, and integration with other tools.
-The core functionality of Raptor can be called by scripting with the API library.
-An example is provided in `examples/api_example/rve.py`, which is an RVE simulation of defects in 500µm edge length cube.
+The API supports programmatic parameter studies, custom workflows, and integration with other tools.
+The example in `examples/api_example/rve.py` simulates defects in a cube with a 500 µm edge length.

 The following is a breakdown of the main steps for running a simulation programmatically.